WordPress/openverse/README.md

 - **ingestion-server** (`ingestion_server/`)
 - **analytics** (`analytics/`)

-The last three are subproject of this monorepo, described below.
+The last three are subprojects of this monorepo, described below.

 ## System architecture